natebass/fe-openfresno.org-doc/README.md

 > [!WARNING]
 > Critical tests should be included in the main website repository for use in the CI/CD pipeline.

+## Deploy

+The Storybook documentation website is deployed to GitHub pages.
+See [deploy-gh-pages.yml](.github/workflows/deploy-gh-pages.yml).

 ## Resources

 - [Contributing guide](https://github.com/openfresno/openfresno.org/blob/main/CONTRIBUTING.md)